SilphRoad/reports/.github/ISSUE_TEMPLATE.md

 Your issue may already be reported!
 Please search on the [issue track](../) before creating one.

 **Note: for support questions, please use [/r/TheSilphRoad](https://reddit.com/r/thesilphroad)**.
 This repository's issues are reserved for feature requests and bug reports.

 ## I'm submitting a ...
   - [ ] bug report
   - [ ] feature request
-  - [ ] support request => Please do not submit support request here, see note at the top of this template.

 ## **Do you want to request a *feature* or report a *bug*?**